ClementineOldfield/clementineoldfield.github.io/README.md

 Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)
 ```

+The instantaneous accessibility of information provided by internet transfer protocols has contributed to society in profound ways.
+Education is more accessible than ever before, with thousands of courses and talks on every topic imaginable online in every language.
+Students and workers are able to collaborate online on a real-time basis, even if they are on opposite sides of the world.

+Teachers, who may not have had the opportunity to share their knowledge otherwise (at least on this sort of scale), can communicate to hundreds of thousands of people at the click of a button, and receive almost immediate feedback and collaboration .
+Of course, as with anything, this can also have its downsides, but with proper consideration for security, the benefits to society are immeasurable.